tjw218/pmp-wordpress/README.md

 ### Keyword search

-Search for content by visiting the Public Media Platform > Search link in the WordPress dashboard.
+Search for content by visiting the **Public Media Platform** > **Search** link in the WordPress dashboard.
+Perform a simple search by entering keywords in the search field.
+If you want to search by a specific phrase, use quotes around the phrase, like "Chicago fire".

-Example of search results:
+You can also limit the search to story titles etc by using these prefixes:

+- title:”search term”
+- teaser:”search term”
+- tags:”search term”
+- content:”search term”
+- byline:”name”

+Here's an example of search results for Chicago.
+Since we didn't use a prefix, this search will return stories that have "Chicago" anywhere in the story:

 ![Search results](/assets/img/pmp-search-in-largo-chicago.png)